Minnesota Vikings Betting Guide: Odds And Predictions

 In-play and live betting

 Sometimes, the most thrilling and rewarding bets are bets made while games are being played.
 These are referred to as live bets or in-play bets.
-Odds are ever-changing during games, which would prove to be fruitful for sharp and prepared bettors.
+NFL odds are ever-changing during games, which would prove to be fruitful for sharp and prepared bettors.
 For example, if the Vikings (-130) were favored against the Broncos (+175) before kickoff, a payout on a $10 bet on the Vikings to win would win $7.69.

 However, say the Vikings fell to a big 24-3 deficit in the first half despite controlling the overall game (due to costly turnovers or special teams gaffes).
 Odds may swing in favor of the Broncos, who may be a -110 favorite at halftime.
 Taking the Vikings to come back and win the game could present plus-odds (say, +130).
 Should a bettor take Minnesota (+130) at halftime and the Vikings pull off the comeback, winners would win $13 instead of $7.69 (plus the initial $10 bet).